lamini-ai/llm-operator/README.md

 self.chat = LlamaV2Runner() # inside Operator class, pass in a model_name to a finetuned LLM if desired ...
 message = user_input + orders_api_response
-model_response = self.chat(message, system_prompt=f"Respond the user, confirming their order.
-If response from API is 200, then confirm that the item {item_name} has been ordered, else ask the user to restate their order.")
+model_response = self.chat(message, system_prompt=f"Respond to the user, confirming the addition to cart.
+If response from API is 200, then confirm that the item {item_name} has been placed in the cart, else ask the user to restate their order.")
 ```

 See [`FoodDeliveryOperator`](examples/test_food_delivery.py) for a complete example.